alanxptm/alanxptm/README.md

 **Hello there!** :metal:😎

-I am a MAC (*Master in Applied Computing*) post-degree student about to graduate.
-I have an interest in backend development and I enjoy learning and sharing knowledge.
+My name is Alan and I am a master's student at <a href="http://www.lania.mx">LANIA</a> majoring in *Applied Computing*.
+I have an interest in back-end development and I enjoy learning and sharing my knowledge.
+My academic experience has been mostly in *Java* and some *Python*, but I want to establish my career in *C#* technologies, full web stack would be something I would like to work on too.

-**Recently**
+In my free time I usually enjoy dork and social activities.

+**Recently:**
 - Learning: C#, Docker, Git
 - Working on: My master's thesis
 - Listening: <a href="https://open.spotify.com/playlist/37i9dQZF1DX6XceWZP1znY?si=4794fec7a0fe42eb">Anime Hits</a>